Ask Our Kids: Top ten expo questions from parents

 As far as applying to schools, we have several in-depth articles and a video on everything from how to begin to what to expect throughout each step.
 We advise parents to start researching schools early as independent schools require a year's lead-time and generally have different deadlines for applications.
 Feel free to check out some of our expert advice too.
 At the Expo, be sure to attend one of the seminars regarding applying to private schools—many parents find these seminars key to understanding the process!

-Q: What is the best criteria to choose a private school?
+Q: What are the best criteria to choose a private school?

 Guess what—there is no such thing as "the best private school in Canada."
 Many organizations, like the Fraser Institute, produce yearly report cards that rank schools by province and categories but these ratings, which many people find helpful, are incomplete.
 They don't take into account factors such as what parents look for in a school, what programs are most important to helping a student succeed — most importantly, they just don't address the unique qualities of your child overall.
 Our advice to parents in choosing the right school for their child, begins with understanding your child and taking the time to thoroughly research the options to ensure your child gets the most out of their school experience.
 Feel free to take a peek at our step-by-step guide to choosing a school and article on what makes a good school.